replicatedhq/replicated-docs/docs/enterprise/snapshots-velero-cli-installing.md

 You install the Velero CLI before installing Velero and configuring a storage destination for backups.

 :::note
-If your Kubernetes installer cluster was configures to install Velero for you, then you only have to configure the storage destination in the admin console and potentially configure Velero.
-For more information, see [Updating Settings in the Admin Console](snapshots-updating-with-admin-console) and [Configure Namespace Access and Memory Limit](snapshots-velero-installing-config).
+If your Kubernetes installer cluster was configured to install Velero for you, then you can skip this procedure and configure the storage destination in the admin console.
+For more information, see [Updating Storage Settings in the Admin Console](snapshots-updating-with-admin-console).
 :::

 ## Install the Velero CLI in an Online Cluster